AshDL1994/NewsContentSQS/README.md

 Please name the key "guardian_key".
 Once again there is an assumption here that the key is being created with the same AWS user which is associated with the CLI.

-Please open a new terminal and ensure you are in a fresh Venv.
-Also double cehck you are in the project repo!
+Please open a new terminal, double check that you are in the project repo and ensure you are in a fresh Venv.

 Please set the Pythonpath to the root directory.